NakorofBoreft/SapphirePlusKlipper/README.md

 # KlipperBackup

-This repository conains my Klipper config files.
+This repository contains my Klipper config files.

 These are for my TwoTrees Sapphire Plus 3D printer.
 It is the stock v1 with a 3Dtouch probe.